Here were the bestsellers of Prime Day 2022 (that you can still buy now)

 You can still get these Prime Day bestsellers on sale

-Although some business insiders say Amazon has already had its heyday, today the company released a press announcement stating “Prime Day 2022 was the biggest Prime Day event ever.”
+Although some business insiders say Amazon has already had its heyday, on Saturday the company released a press announcement stating “Prime Day 2022 was the biggest Prime Day event ever.”
 According to the retail giant, “Prime members worldwide saved over $1.7 billion—more than any other Prime Day event.”

 The good news for shoppers who missed this year’s celebration is the sales have not ended.
 Many of the bestselling Prime Day products are still available at a discount.
 Whether you are interested in robotic vacuum or Amazon Echo devices, you can still save a significant amount of money by taking advantage of the following deals.